CodeJamjamzz/OOP227_CAPSTONE/README.md

 ## Important Reminder:
 This project requires a **stable internet connection** to operate properly.
 Ensure that your device is connected to a reliable network before running the application.
+The password for the admin dashboard in app-debug.apk is set as: hackstreet

 ### **Group:** Hackstreet Boys